chaski-framework/chaski/README.md

 ## Chaski Framework

-### Lightweight Framework for Wi-Fi Networking in Android
+### Lightweight Framework for Wi-Fi Tethering in Android

 Chaski is a framework for Android supporting the tethering between off-the-shelf Android devices.